mulle-sde/mulle-craft/dox/mulle-install.md

 ## mulle-install with package manager "homebrew"

 You want to create a "homebrew" formula.
 Your dependencies are also managed my homebrew.
-So you don't build the dependencies (-f), but you do need the embedded repositories:
+So you don't build the dependencies (-e), but you do want the embedded repositories:

 ```